 Together, we can set open standards for Machine Experience, so content stays readable for people and predictable for machines.

 Our goal is to make content easier to publish, easier to reuse, and easier to interpret, without locking anyone into a single vendor or platform.
-Everything we publish is designed to stay readable for people whilst remaining discoverable and predictable for machines.
+Everything we publish is designed to stay readable for people while remaining discoverable and predictable for machines.

 What We Do